by Thomas Letan & Chris Pinnock

 3 - Choosing a WASM Kernel

-For the Mumbai test network, the development team recommend and provide an experimental kernel.
+For this article, we will use an experimental kernel provided by the Octez development team.
 This kernel is a simple “echo kernel” which sends back any transactions it receives to the Layer 1 chain.
 The Smart Rollup Developer Documentation uses it to demonstrate the various interactions users can have with a smart rollup.
 Download the shell script which contains it.

 wget https://tezos.gitlab.io/_downloads/3dc4fd44d97861f183e18fda0ee8a9ae/sr_boot_kernel.sh